-If you're interested in joining this select pool of freelancers or have been promoted to Senior Editor by your Community Manager, here's what you need to know to thrive in this key position.
+If you're interested in joining this select pool of freelancers or have been promoted to reviewer by your Community Manager, here's what you need to know to thrive in this key position.

-The Senior Editor role unlocks your access to reviews.
-Reviews exist so that the Senior can refine a translation document before delivering it to the final customer.
-Before a review is made available to a Senior as an entire document (FAQs or website/marketing content), it is important to note that the text was previously divided into small parts, and worked by several editors.
+The reviewer role unlocks your access to reviews.
+Reviews exist so that the reviewer can refine a translation document before delivering it to the final customer.
+Before a review is made available to a reviewer as an entire document (FAQs or website/marketing content), it is important to note that the text was previously divided into small parts, and worked by several editors.
 This means that quality requirements are higher for reviews than for tasks.

-The three key aspects of the Senior Editor role, while working on a review, are:
+The three key aspects of the reviewer role, while working on a review, are:

 Step back from the structure and wording of the source text, get rid of unnecessary repetitions, and look out for false friends.
 Part of fluency is also spotting any stylistic, spelling or punctuation mistakes that might have been missed in the human post-editing stage.

 As with tasks, no specific academic background in translation and/or linguistics is required to work on reviews.
-It’s not mandatory for the Senior Editor to be a native speaker either in the source or target languages.
+It’s not mandatory for the reviewer to be a native speaker either in the source or target languages.